AlexKirchmeier/recollection-repositories/README.md

-# recollection-repositories
+# Recollection Repositories
-This repository hosts a handful of web maps, used to (re)collect place-based information.
+Recollection Repository" web maps, each of which are intended to prompt and store (re)collections of information relevant to an exploration of my relationships to particular spaces.
+Further information will be added in the coming weeks!